johnmoores2116/techtest/README.md

 org.jsoup (https://jsoup.org/)
 ------------------------------
-This used is a Java library for working with HTML.
+This is a Java library for working with HTML.
 It provides a convenient API for extracting and manipulating data, using DOM, CSS, and jquery-like methods.
-It used to query the HTML on the webpage(s) to find the webpage components needed to provide teh required information in the JSON output.
+It used to query the HTML on the webpage(s) to find the webpage components needed to provide the required information in the JSON output.

 org.junit (http://junit.org/junit4/)
 ------------------------------------